gabriel20xx/NudeFlow/README.md

 ## Features (Current)

  Shared logging and theme via NudeShared.
-Set `NUDESHARED_DIR` to explicitly point to the shared assets directory in containerized deployments if automatic relative path detection fails.
+In containers, set `NUDESHARED_DIR=/app/NudeShared/src` so the app can locate `theme.css` and `logger.js` reliably.

 - Node.js >= 18.18.0
 - npm >= 10